-TSP is a retirement savings and investment plan for federal employees.
-The TSP is a defined contribution plan and is one part of the three-part FERS retirement plan that also includes a Basic Benefit and Social Security.
-You have the option to contribute to the Traditional plan or Roth plan.
-You can contribute up to the IRS Elective Deferral amount each year.
+The TSP is a retirement savings and investment plan for federal employees.
+The TSP is a defined contribution plan and is one part of the three-part FERS retirement plan that also includes a basic benefit and Social Security.
+You have the option to contribute to the traditional plan or Roth plan.
+You can contribute up to the IRS elective deferral amount each year.
 TSP also offers TSP catchup contributions for those individuals age 50 and over and contributing the maximum to their regular TSP.

-New hires are automatically enrolled to contribute 3 percent into the traditional pretax TSP option.
-As a FERS employee, you can receive 2 types of agency contributions to your TSP account, which together can equal as much as 5 percent of your biweekly basic pay.
+New hires are automatically enrolled to contribute five percent into the traditional pre-tax TSP option.
+As a FERS employee, you can receive two types of agency contributions to your TSP account, which together can equal as much as five percent of your biweekly basic pay:

-The agency will match the first 3 percent of biweekly basic pay you contribute each pay period dollar for dollar.
-Each dollar of the next 2 percent of biweekly basic pay will be matched 50 cents on the dollar.
+The agency will match the first three percent of biweekly basic pay you contribute each pay period dollar for dollar.
+Each dollar of the next two percent of biweekly basic pay will be matched 50 cents on the dollar.